-If you let your best friend borrow your car and he speeds through a red light and crashes, whose car insurance policy pays for damage done to your car and others harmed in the accident?
+If you let your best friend borrow your car and they speed through a red light and crash, whose car insurance policy pays for damage to your vehicle and those harmed in the accident?

-Typically, an auto insurance policy follows the car, says Tully Lehman, spokesperson for the Insurance Information Network of California.
-Thus, as the car owner, it's your policy -- and your future car insurance rates -- at risk if someone who borrows your car causes an auto accident.
+Typically, an auto insurance policy follows the car.
+Thus, as the car owner, your policy and future car insurance rates are at risk if someone who borrows your car causes an auto accident.

-Why are you on the hook even when you aren’t the one driving?
+Why are you on the hook if you aren’t the one driving?

-Mostly it’s because many people are licensed to drive yet don’t have insurance policies in their own names — teenagers, for example.
-A state-mandated liability policy linked to the vehicle ensures that there is always a way to pay if any driver of the car is at fault for injuries or property damage.
+Mostly, it’s because many drivers don’t have insurance policies in their own names — teenagers, for example.
+A state-mandated liability car insurance policy linked to the vehicle ensures that there is always a way to pay if a driver is at fault for injuries or property damage.

 Here’s a rundown on which types of car insurance coverage follow your car and which follow you as a driver, so you won’t be left wondering, “If someone borrows my car, are they covered under my auto insurance?”

-The guy who borrowed your car may get the ticket and the driver’s license points, but it's your insurance that will pay if he caused the accident.
+The person who borrowed your car may get the ticket and the driver’s license points, but your insurance would end up paying if he caused the accident.

-Your bodily injury liability and property damage coverages will pay for damages or injuries that others sustained, up to the limits of your policy.
+Your bodily injury liability and property damage coverage will pay for damages or injuries that others sustained up to the limits of your policy.

-“Minimum coverages for damage to property are as low as $5,000 in some states," notes Jeff Little, associate general counsel for SafeAuto.
+“Minimum coverages for damage to property are as low as $5,000 in some states,” says Jeff Little, associate general counsel for SafeAuto.

 If an auto accident results in $50,000 in damage, you would still be on the hook, along with your friend, if the victim chooses to sue for whatever amount insurance doesn’t pay.

-Your friend may have collision coverage of his own, but it doesn’t apply to your vehicle.
-"It wouldn’t be fair for your friend's insurer to have to pay for the total loss of your Mercedes E-Class when his premiums are based on a Ford Fiesta," Gusner says.
+Your friend may have their own collision coverage, but it doesn’t apply to your vehicle.
+This is because it wouldn’t be fair for his insurer to pay for the total loss of a luxury vehicle if their auto insurance premiums are based on a compact car.

-Your friend may get surcharged by his own insurance company for any ticket that lands on his driving record, but the claims for your car go through your policy.
+Your friend may get surcharged by their own insurance company for any ticket that lands on their driving record, but the claims for your car go through your policy.

-Medical coverages of personal injury protection (PIP) and Medical Payments (MedPay) follow the driver.
-The medical coverages' benefits are based on people, not the insured vehicle, so the coverage in these parts of your policy can move with you and your family if you’re driving or riding in your own vehicle or someone else’s.
+Medical Payments (MedPay) and personal injury protection (PIP) follow the driver.
+The medical coverage benefits are based on people, not the insured vehicle, so the coverage in these parts of your policy can move with you and your family if you’re driving or riding in your own vehicle or someone else’s.

 Your PIP and MedPay coverages pay out no matter who is at fault for your injuries and, depending upon the terms of your coverage, may even follow you when you’re walking or biking.

-Medical coverages through your car insurance policy can also follow the car.
-If your passengers don’t have medical coverage of their own, your MedPay or PIP coverages can extend and pay, up to your limits, if occupants of your vehicle are injured in an accident.
+Medical coverages through your auto insurance policy can also follow the car.
+If your passengers don’t have medical coverage, your MedPay or PIP coverages can extend and pay up to your limits if occupants of your vehicle are injured in an accident.

-Collision and comprehensive will usually follow a policyholder when he rents a car since the rental car is a substitution for the person’s insured vehicle.
+Collision and comprehensive will usually follow a policyholder you rent a car since the rental car is a substitution for the person’s insured vehicle.
 The payout may be limited to the value of the vehicle insured; that is, if you own a Kia but rented a Lexus, the collision policy would pay the value of the Kia.

-When you buy a cheap car insurance policy
+What happens when you buy a cheap car insurance policy?

-Cheap car insurance policies get that way by eliminating risk, Gusner says - by not covering claims that might be handled under a more typical policy.
-Some examples to look for:
+Cheap car insurance policies get that way by eliminating risk and not covering claims that might be handled under a more typical policy.
+Overall, policy terms vary greatly.

 - “Named-driver-only” policies will cover only those listed on the policy and not extend coverage to permissive users.